A fu guide to Virginia, USA

 If foodie is your thing, I have to say the choice here of farm-to-table restaurants, independent eateries and cool pop-ups by young chefs with fresh ideas blew me away.
 I have never been so simultaneously full and yet still hungry for more.

-If you still have room for a snack, my other favourite culinary stop was The Daily Kitchen and Bar in Carytown.
+If you still have room for a snack, my other favourite culinary stop in Virginia USA was The Daily Kitchen and Bar in Carytown.
 When we stepped in, the bi-fold doors were swung open, the sun was shining and the patio was buzzing with atmosphere.
 This cool restaurant, which is mostly popular with locals, is proudly environmentally friendly, using organic, local and sustainable ingredients as much as possible.
 There is also a generous selection of vegetarian, vegan, gluten free and paleo menu items.
 For me, the tuna burrito bowl was the winning dish.

 The colourful streets of Carytown made for a perfect afternoon wandering around quirky shops and vintage stores.
 The support of local, homegrown talent is admirable with over 300 local businesses in residence including an eclectic mix of shops, independent restaurants, bars and cafes.
 The strip – which can’t be any longer than a mile – is decorated by rainbow buildings, street vendors, buskers and friendly locals.
 We even made friends with this guy, who was out and about with his human, while we were having an alfresco beer.